-5. To help maintain the vitality and viability of our town and District Centres proposals for a booking office should not contribute to the creation of an extensive non-shopping frontage, or the concentration of similar uses (see Policy DM42).
+5. To help maintain the vitality and viability of our town and local shopping centres proposals for a booking office should not contribute to the creation of an extensive non-shopping frontage, or the concentration of similar uses (see Policy DM42).